KEY TAKEAWAYS

 Are returning residents covered by provincial healthcare plans?

-No, returning residents are not covered by the provincial healthcare plan if they have been out of Canada for 6 months or more.
-New immigrants also need to wait after they arrive to be covered under a provincial plan.
+No, Canada’s provincial healthcare plans do not cover returning residents if they have been out of Canada for 6 months or more.
+New immigrants also need to wait after they arrive if they want coverage under a provincial plan.
 In such a case, they experience a lapse in provincial healthcare coverage due to waiting periods before they become eligible for provincial health insurance.

 Different provinces have varying waiting periods before coverage resumes: